NEW! Virtual Version of the Bean Game (and Extension Activity too)

 - #8: Your microwave broke and you need to replace it.
 Take off 1 bean.

 - #9: An air conditioner leak from your upstairs neighbor destroyed your computer.
 If you have renters insurance, do nothing.
-If you do not have renters insurance, take off 2 beans.
+If you don't have renters insurance, take off 2 beans.

-- #10: The stove in your apartment has broken and the landlord has informed you that it will take one month to replace it.
-You will need to utilize the middle section in the Food category [3 beans] since you are unable to cook any hot meals at home; make necessary adjustments in your bean allocation.
+- #10: The stove in your apartment has broken and the landlord informed you that it will take a month to replace it.
+You will need to utilize the middle section in the Food category [3 beans] since you are unable to cook any hot meals at home; make any necessary adjustments in your bean allocation.

-- #11: Your friends are taking part in a summer share in a beach house for the summer and have asked you to join them.
+- #11: Your friends are taking part in a summer share in a beach house this summer and asked you to join them.
 If you decide to do this, you must allocate 3 beans to the last section in the Recreation category.
 If you decide to pass on this opportunity, do nothing (but know that you'll miss all the fun and inside jokes.)

-- #12: The mattress on your bed got ruined and must be replaced.
+- #12: The mattress got ruined and must be replaced.
 Take off 1 bean.